 Welcome to Wagtails!

 Welcome to the Wagtail class.
-We are a class of 29 wonderful Year 1 children.
+We are a class of 24 wonderful Year 1 children.
 Mrs Willett and Mrs Parsons are our teachers in the Wagtail class.
-We also have Mrs Humpherston as our teaching assistant to help us with our learning.
+We also have Mrs Humpherston and Miss Barber as our teaching assistants to help us with our learning.

-I am in my fourth year of teaching and this is my third year in the Wagtail class.
+I am in my fifth year of teaching and this is my fourth year in the Wagtail class.
 My favourite subjects to teach are Maths, Phonics and PE.
 I like to make my lessons exciting by linking the learning to the children’s interests and by creating practical opportunities to experience learning in a range of different ways.

-In the autumn term, our first topic of the year is going to be based around the Three Little Pigs story where we will try to answer the question ‘which materials should the three little pigs have used to build their houses?’
-We have many exciting challenges ahead including science investigations and experiments to test different materials for the pigs.
+In the autumn term, our first topic of the year is going to be based around the Billy Goats Gruff story where we will try to answer the question ‘What makes a good bridge for the Billy Goats to cross?’
+We have many exciting challenges ahead including science investigations and experiments to test different materials for the goats.

 Throughout the year, we will also be working on our phonics skills every morning.
 This allows us to decode a range of words that unlock our ability to read and access other challenges.